cabraham/Books/velocityeffect.md

 > sometimes it's not enough to be the best at something.
 You have to be the best at something **that people need and want**.

 ### 9 - Scaling Culture

+Individualistic meritocracy can only go so far.
+It may be a good strategy for small-scale businesses, but it probably doesn't scale.
+The reason for this is trust.
+At a small startup, every contributor trusts in the other's ability to perform.
+Relationships are tight-knit, though it can be argumentative.

+Concepts of "trust", "fairness", and "care for the well-being of others" scale well.

+At Uber, "extreme meritocracy" was the norm.
+You had to prove your idea was worth it.
+As the company scaled however and more people were brought on, the loud voices tended to win over the quieter ones.
+This means that the best ideas don't always win out... simply the ones that were presented the loudest.

+##### Putting Trust and Teamwork First

+cross-functional collaboration is more and more necessary as you scale

+incentive structures should be for *coopetition* rather than individualistic competition

+*moral licensing* - the belief that when we do a good thing, it gives us permission to later do a not-so-good thing

+diversity - the idea that a more diverse population comes up with better ideas

+inclusivity - **this doesn't seem like it has a specific definition here**

 ### Conclusion